 Hiya!
 I’m back with a delish, savoury Spicy Roasted Cauliflower Garlic Dip!

-Roasting the cauliflower at a high temperature with select herbs (like pungent oregano and citrusy ground coriander) and spices (like spicy chili powder, cumin, cinnamon, and black pepper) along with a good amount of whole garlic cloves,then mixing it up with some other flavourful ingredients creates one delectable dip!
+Roast the cauliflower at a high temperature with select herbs (like pungent oregano and citrusy ground coriander) and spices (like spicy chili powder, cumin, cinnamon, and black pepper).

 The scrumptious seasoned roasted cauliflower is tender, browned, and slightly charred from the oven.

 At the same time, roast a good amount of whole garlic cloves.